Skip to content

 Highlights:

-- Jishu Shrine: Love shrine on the temple grounds.
+• Jishu Shrine: Love shrine on the temple grounds.
 Two “love stones” 18 meters apart — walk between them with eyes closed to find true love.
-Currently closed for renovation (reopening TBD 2026).
+Remains closed for extensive renovation as of April 2026; no confirmed reopening date announced.

 Night illuminations: Special evening openings during cherry blossom (late March-early April) and autumn foliage (mid-November-early December).
-Magical atmosphere worth the repeat visit.
+Worth a second admission on the same day if your itinerary allows it.

 Surrounding Temples